 The Civil Rights Movement help create a new and refreshing outlook among The African American people.
 This ultimately resulted in a change of style with clothing and an appreciation of black beauty with emphasis on accepting and embracing natural hair.
 The “Black Is Beautiful” movement was created.
 Marking a return to afro hair extensions.

 The Embankment of The Afro Wigs

 Hence THE RISE OF THE AFRO!
 The Afro became symbolic as it started to portray black pride among its people while rejecting the standards of Eurocentric beauty.
 Both men and women adopted the Afro hair style.
 In the mid-1960s the afro or afro puff started out in its most natural state.
 It was tightly coiled and packed down towards the scalp.
 This style was often seen by members of the Black Panther Party.
 As the 1960s progressed towards the 1970s Afros became bigger, fluffier and more dome shaped.
 Think about how the Jackson 5 or Diana Ross wore their hair.
 Most women find it challenging to find quality afro textured hair, however we know exactly where to buy afro wig.
 HEHE right here!

-Thankfully as we hit the turn of the century the “Natural Hair Movement” was born and we begin to start embracing our natural hair textures and utilizing new and innovative hair styles such as afro kinky curly made of remy virgin hair and other various extensions.
+Thankfully as we hit the turn of the century the “Natural Hair Movement” was born and we begin to start embracing our natural hair textures and utilizing new and innovative hair styles on items such as afro kinky and other various hair extensions.
 This time the natural hair movement has helped welcome back the Afro in all its glory.
 And this time I think the Afro and significance behind it is here to stay!

 Are you inspired to rock your Afro or make it frolicious ?